drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-01/exercise.md

 Before we go about changing core NFT dependencies, it will be helpful to review how dependencies work.

-Dependencies, or [packages](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html), are bundles of code that can be imported into your project inside the `Cargo.toml` file in the root folder of a Rust project.
+Dependencies, or [packages](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html), are bundles of code that can be imported into your project via the `Cargo.toml` file located in the root folder of a Rust project.

 If the package is not published to [crates.io](https://crates.io/), we declare it as a dependency like: